EdCharbeneau/BlazorComponentUtilities/Readme.md

 Using the CSS Builder pattern we can clean up the code and move everything to a single concern.
 Refactoring the component, we move all of the CSS code to the components logic.
-In the `OnParameterSet` lifecycle method, we condence all of the CSS responsibilities into a single variable `ClassToRender` (this name variable is optional).
+In the `OnParameterSet` lifecycle method, we condense all of the CSS responsibilities into a single variable `ClassToRender` (this name variable is optional).
 Next, using the `CssBuilder` we define what classes should be added to the builder and when they should be rendered.
 The pattern is as follows `AddClass` the CSS class and the condition when it should appear `AddClass(value, when: bool)`.
 If the value is static, we can discard the `when` parameter.